 If you are not actively managing your debt, and that debt grows each month, you may be avoiding some hard truths about your financial situation.
 Could you take a second job and use the debt snowball method?
 Or does it make more sense to consider debt consolidation loan?
-It's always a good idea to discuss your options with a trusted and well-qualified financial adviser to determine what's best for your situation.
+It's always a good idea to discuss your options with a trusted and well-qualified financial advisor to determine what's best for your situation.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.